Tamburasca/BirdsongSpectrogram/README.md

 On UNIX OS please consider to run the package with sudo rights, owing to the particular requirement of the module
 keyboard: sudo python3 -m BirdsongSpectrogram

-You may wan to test and enjoy it with https://www.youtube.com/watch?v=NK2_bcQcoD4
+You may wan to test and enjoy it with [link to youtube!](https://www.youtube.com/watch?v=NK2_bcQcoD4)

 It'll look like this:
 ![image info](./pictures/BirdsongSpectrogram.png)